Wondering how to buy a house with little money down? Taking time to apply for an FHA loan might just be your ticket.

 3. Make an offer

 When you find the house you want to buy, it’s time to submit your offer.
 Sellers in hot markets may be hesitant to accept an FHA offer because of the property requirements.
-But a seasoned real estate agent can help you write a strong offer and may be able to give you other tips — such as putting down more earnest money — to stand out from other sellers.
+But a seasoned real estate agent can help you write a strong offer and may be able to give you other tips, such as putting down more earnest money.

 Your lender will schedule a home appraisal.
 The appraiser will determine whether the home meets FHA property guidelines.
 They’ll also assess the value of the home.
 The lender will not let you borrow more than the home is worth.
 If the home appraises for less than the amount you offered, you’ll have to make up the difference in cash or look for another property.